-Description of Federal Substantial Involvement in Cooperative Agreement: A cooperative agreement is Federal assistance in which substantial Federal involvement is anticipated.
-Responsibilities of Federal staff and the successful applicants are negotiated prior to an award.
+A cooperative agreement is Federal assistance in which substantial Federal involvement is anticipated.
+Responsibility of Federal staff and the successful applicant are negotiated prior to an award.
 The duties and responsibilities of the applicant and the ACF/OCS in fulfilling the cooperative agreement will include the following:

-Responsibilities of the grantee:
+Responsibilities of the Grantee